 Includes the papers of Cornelia Niles Allen, wife of the Baptist minister William W. Allen.
 Featured are five issues of The Garland, a handwritten literary magazine from Rensselaerville, Albany County, New York, of which Allen was "co-editress".
 Also included are several items of correspondence and books of poetry.
 Finding aid available.

 Papers.
 (1800-1939).
 2 boxes.

 Collection Call Number: SC21233

 Papers comprised mainly of personal correspondences between the Allen, Waldo and Warcup families, many of whom resided in Westernville, Oneida County, New York.
 Many of the letters were sent to Mrs. Lydia Allen from her son and six daughters and concern routine matters of everyday life such as household chores, the state of their health and finances.
 The letters of two daughters, Catherine and Nancy, often discussed their situation in rural Texas where they taught school.
 They mentioned various hardships due to the hot weather, disease and the meager pay.
 Julia Allen Waldo wrote mostly to her siblings regarding personal and family matters.
 The Warcup family correspondence includes letters written by Marion Warcup detailing her experiences as a student at a school in Oneonta, Otsego County, New York.
 Several of the letters were written during World War I and provide information on the hardships of that time.
 In one letter, she refers to the influenza outbreak.
 The letters also include references to new technologies, such as automobiles and phonographs.
-Finding aid available
+Finding aid to the Allen Family Papers

 Papers.
 (1835-1944).
 2 boxes.